Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 Of all things to do in Italy, you must check out Verona!
 Known for being the setting in Shakespeare’s Romeo and Juliet, this picturesque Italian town has loads to offer when visiting Northern Italy.

 Visiting Verona can help escape the crowds of other touristy and busy cities and towns.
 You can also visit the Giardino Giusti, which is similar to the Garden of Versailles, and walk through the Casa Di Giulietta– which is arguably what inspired “Juliet’s house” in Romeo and Juliet!
+It is such a fun Italian city to visit if you like history!

 Make a Stop and Eat Your Heart Out in Parma